sinamajidian/LoganAMR/README.md

 Resulted in this file 240MB in [google drive](https://drive.google.com/file/d/1DGe3z5TxGUjMe3Mhs_VdMGGjpnKwsszk/view?usp=drive_link).

-We did a round of python analasys on this.
+We did a round of python analasys on this (not shown here).
 But then we use R code to extract the trend accross coutnries and year:
 ```
 amplicon_data_analysis.R
 amplicon_prevalence.R